sensu/sensu-go-workshop/README.md

 for in the Sensu Vagrant VM and installation guide, above.

 1. **Configure one or more handlers**.
-The first thing we need to do with a fresh Sensu installation is configure the handlers that will perform the actions in our workflows (e.g. sending an email or slack notification).
+The first thing we need to do with a fresh Sensu installation is configure the [handlers][2] that will perform the actions in our workflows (e.g. sending an email or slack notification).

    For this workshop, we're going to use the Sensu Slack hander.
 Copy the